connexcs/docs/my-account.md

 ## Payments

-Users can make their payments at any time with such ease.
+Payments can be made at any time with ease.
 All they have to do is:

 1. Click on the Make Payment button.